Flobbos/laravel-pagebuilder/README.md

 ## Usage

 Now it's time to use the pagebuilder.
-Go to your admin.js or where you want to use it and load the pagebuilder.js file
+Go to your admin.js or wherever you want to use it and load the pagebuilder.js file

 ~~~